 Bonfires can be magical experiences.
 The crackle of burning wood, the gentle heat against your skin, the flicker of firelight – these moments can be captivating and comforting.
 However, while bonfires are undoubtedly mesmerizing, they often leave behind a pervasive smoke smell that can cling to your clothes, skin, and hair.

 This smoky scent might be nostalgic and pleasant to some, but it can become overwhelming and irritating to many.
-So how can you enjoy a bonfire without the lingering smell in your hair?
+So, how can you enjoy a bonfire without the lingering smell in your hair?
 This comprehensive guide will help you in this endeavor.

-To get the bonfire to smell out of your hair, massage your wet hair with a mix of one part baking soda with three parts of water.
+To get the bonfire to smell out of your hair, massage your wet hair with a mix of one part baking soda and three parts of water.
 Wait 5 minutes, then wash your hair with shampoo and hot water, and your hair will be free of the bonfire smell.

 Firstly, protecting your hair as much as possible during the bonfire is essential.
 Tie your hair up and away from your face if it’s long enough.
 You may also consider wearing a hat, bandana, or scarf to shield your hair from direct smoke exposure.
 These proactive measures can significantly reduce the amount of smoke that gets into your hair in the first place.